Experienced in the Law

 Bernard Schaefer has been involved in real estate since graduating from Grand Valley State University with a Bachelor’s degree in Political Economics in 1979.
 He was actively involved in community development activities in Grand Rapids and throughout the State.
 Working with various public interest groups, Bernard learned to lobby for State legislation, run election campaigns, prepare research papers on public interest issues and community organizing.

-Bernard has been married since 1991, has three children and one grandchild.
+Bernard has been married since 1991, has three children and two grandchildren.
 They enjoy traveling the world and Bernard is prepared to travel to the ends of the earth for his clients.
 He is actively involved in the community and volunteers his time to help others.